Table of Contents

 Although IDE hard drives have fallen out of favor in newer PCs, several companies still include them in their products.
 Aside from a somewhat slow data transfer rate, IDE hard drives are sufficient for most common computer tasks.
 The upgrade from an IDE hard drive to a SATA HDD/SSD is strongly encouraged for those who value high loading times for video games.

 By following these steps, you may make the most of the advantages of today's storage technology and ensure a smooth data transfer.
+In this write-out, there is a full guide about IDE, SATA, and how to clone IDE to SATA HDD/SSD.
 Okay, so let's begin!

 Why clone IDE to SATA?